gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 ### USB Power Delivery 1.0

-_USB Power Delivery 1.0_ was released in July 2012[^renesas-usb-power-delivery] which offered 5 fixed power profiles. {{% ref "usb-pd-1.0" %}} shows the voltages, currents and powers that each profile provides.
+_USB Power Delivery 1.0_ was released by the USB-IF in July 2012[^renesas-usb-power-delivery] which offered 5 fixed power profiles. {{% ref "usb-pd-1.0" %}} shows the voltages, currents and powers that each profile provides.

 <table ref="usb-pd-1.0">
   <caption>